imjasonh/wait-task/README.md

-# Wait Custom Task for Tekton
+# 🚨 This work has moved 🚨

+This functionality is now available in Tekton's experimental repo: https://github.com/tektoncd/experimental/tree/main/wait-task

+---

-This repo provides an experimental [Tekton Custom Task](https://tekton.dev/docs/pipelines/runs/) that, when run, simply waits a given amount of time before succeeding, specified by an input parameter named `duration`.
+This repo provided an experimental [Tekton Custom Task](https://tekton.dev/docs/pipelines/runs/) that, when run, simply waits a given amount of time before succeeding, specified by an input parameter named `duration`.